 Glucometers given to chronic diabetes patients to monitor sugar levels at home

 Conducted 7 dental-health camps in a perimeter of 25 kilometres covering 414 patients

 Twice-yearly health check-ups conducted for children with Cerebral Palsy and Intellectual Disabilities in Kuderu hospita

 RDTs work began in the mid-70s with training young men in the basics of hygiene, nutrition, sanitation, preventive practices and general health to work as CHWs.
 Today RDT has 4 major hospitals, 6 rural clinics, 2 mobile clinics and other special-care centres to administer treatment for basic to advanced ailments and infectious diseases.

 Services Provided by RDT’s Hospital Network

 The rural poor of the district have now got unfettered access to a full range of treatment facilities.
-Over and above this, our hospitals also offer alternative therapies in Homeopathy, Unani and.
+Over and above this, our hospitals also offer alternative therapies in Homeopathy, Unani and Acupuncture.
+Our services include:

 Medical & Surgical Departments

 Doctors are kept abreast of latest techniques and advancements in their field.
 RDT has a medical library, and an education-sponsorship programme for its paramedic staff and all of RDTs doctors, nurses and administrators.
 Some of the continuing education initiatives include Diploma of National Board (DNB) post-graduation courses, rural placements for skills refreshment, Tele-medicine modules, CME (Continuing Medical Education) and workshops by expert speakers.